Search-based Testing of Simulink Models with Requirements Tables: Evaluation

 \subsection{RQ1 --- Effectiveness}

 To assess the effectiveness of our SBST framework, we analyze its capability of generating failure-revealing test cases.
 We consider each of the \modelrtcombinations model-RT combinations from our benchmark, run our SBST tool, verify whether our tool returns a failure-revealing test case, and reflect on our results.
-Notice that since no tool supports SBST of RTs, we do not have any baseline for our assessment.
+Note that since no tool supports SBST of RTs, we do not have any baseline for our assessment.

-\Cref{tab:RQ1results} presents our results.
+Recall that each of our experiment run was repeated $10$ times. \Cref{tab:RQ1results} analyzes the requirements violated by the failure-revealing test cases.
 The table is split horizontally into three parts containing the results for the AT, CC, and OMM examples.
 The rows of the table report the versions of the RT.
 The columns are the versions of the model.
-The column representing each version of the model is split into three columns.
-The columns labeled with ``F'', and ``Req'' respectively report if at least one of the requirements of the RT is violated \xmark(\cmark) or not (\xmark), and which requirements are violated by the failure-revealing test case.
+The column representing each version of the model is split into two columns.
 We recall that each RT has several requirements (see \Cref{sec:benchmark}).
-In the following, we discuss the results obtained for each model.
+The columns labeled with ``F'', and ``Req'' respectively report if at least one of the requirements of the RT is violated (\cmark) or not (\xmark) in one of the $10$ runs, and the list of the requirements that are violated in at least one of the runs by the failure-revealing test cases.